MounikaArkala/Linux-Configuration/README.md

 6. generate SSH pair using the command ssh-keygen
 7. choose a file name (.ssh/fileName), enter the passphrase twice.
 8. Two files are generated  .ssh/fileName and .ssh/fileName.pub
-9. We need the contents of fileName.pub for step 13 , so type the command cat .ssh/fileName.pub
+9. We need the contents of fileName.pub for step 13 , so type the command cat .ssh/fileName.pub and copy the contents.
 10. login as grader using the command sudo su - grader.
-11. Create a new directory called .ssh: mkdir .ssh
+11. Create a new directory called .ssh using the command mkdir .ssh
 12. Use the command touch .ssh/authorized_keys
 13. edit .ssh/authorized_keys file and paste the content we got from step 9.
 14. run chmod 700 .ssh
 15. run chmod 644 .ssh/authorized_keys
-16. To force the kry based authentication, open /etc/ssh/sshd_config
+16. To force the key based authentication, open /etc/ssh/sshd_config
 17. search for the line PassWord Authentication and change from no to yes if the line says no.
 18. now use the command sudo servce ssh restart to restart
 19. Switch to ubuntu user using the command exit